FOREX-Dollar retreats after bullish week

 Halpenny and others also list nerves ranging from the lack of a substantial rise in longer-term U.S. Treasury yields to worries that Trump will not deliver on promised stimulus and tax reform as holding the dollar back.

-The greenback fell a third of a percent against the basket of currencies used to measure its broader strength in morning trade in Europe.
+The greenback was 0.1 percent weaker against the basket of currencies used to measure its broader strength in early trade in London.

-It fell by more than half a percent against the euro, to $1.0564, after the new poll and the withdrawal of support of one party for another Macron rival, Francois Fillon.

-The Australian and New Zealand dollars have been among the biggest losers against their U.S. counterpart, and they were both lower still on Friday, underperforming other major pairs.

-That pointed to some underlying concern both over what more aggressive rises in U.S. interest rates will do to global demand, finances and the Chinese yuan.
+That points to underlying concern both over what more aggressive rises in U.S. interest rates will do to global demand and the raft of emerging economies which have borrowed heavily in the past few years, as well as to the straight read across of a weaker Chinese yuan against the dollar.

-"People were not expecting the Fed to move in March, so last month they were putting on more (interest rate) carry trades in these currencies," said Bank of Montreal head of European FX strategy Stephen Gallo.
-"That is clearly coming off."

-The Aussie was down 0.1 percent on the day at $0.7564 , having touched lows of $0.7543, its weakest since Jan.
-31. A more than 1 percent fall for the week is its worst performance since mid-December.
+The Aussie was down a quarter percent on the day at $0.7552 , having touched lows of $0.7543, its weakest since Jan.
+31. A 1.4 percent fall for the week is its worst performance since mid-December.
 The kiwi dollar was also down half a percent at $0.7026.

-After poor Australian trade data on Thursday, some dealers pointed to a 5.5 point fall in the AIG performance of services index to below the 50-point line that points to a contraction.
+After poor Australian trade data on Thursday, some dealers pointed to a 5.5 point fall in the AIG performance of services index to below the 50-point line that divides expansion from contraction.

+"The trade data miss was perhaps a bit of a catalyst for a selloff, though setbacks really intensified on the back of ramped up Fed rate hike odds and a concurrent pullback in the US equity market," analysts from London-based currencies exchange LMAX said in a morning note

-"The Australian Dollar had been a clear outperformer in 2017 into this week, but could face more headwinds going forward if the Fed actually follows through," analysts from London-based currencies exchange LMAX said in a morning note.
+"The Australian Dollar had been a clear outperformer in 2017 into this week, but could face more headwinds going forward if the Fed actually follows through."